Fourth year exit pathway for Farm Household Allowance (FHA) customers 002-17032100

 Staff must remember the:

-- FHA clock will only update once the final report has been processed
+- FHA clock only updates once the final report is processed

-- customer will only receive payment for up to 1,460 days of payment, even when their final reporting date is after that time
+- payment is only made for up to 1,460 days, even when the final reporting date is after that time

 Role of the FHCO